[Skip to Content]

 Clubs that received FSIG grant funds for a future project must complete their improvement project and submit a final report no later than 12 months after receiving FSIG funds.
 The final report assures the AMA that the project was completed and that all grant funds were used for the purposes described in the original application.
 Furthermore, the final report is stored for auditing purposes, thus the AMA must receive a report from every grant recipient.
 During the 12-month grant period, the AMA reserves the right to request updates from clubs via email or phone about the club’s progress, the status of the project, and the projected completion date.

 Furthermore, within 30 days of completing the improvement project, the club must submit its final report to the AMA, which should include a short project reflection; a finalized budget of expenses and receipts; and before and after photos of the project.
 All grant awardees will receive additional information at the time of their award notification about writing the final report.
 Please note: clubs that complete their improvement project well within the 12-month timeline must still submit their reports within 30 days of completing the project.
-For example, if a club receives grant money April 15, 2024, it has until April 15, 2025, to complete its project.
-The final report would be due 30 days following, or no later than May 15, 2025.
-If a club completes its project, for example, September 2, 2024, the club would have until October 2, 2024, to submit their final report.
+For example, if a club receives grant money May 15, 2025, it has until April 15, 2026, to complete its project.
+The final report would be due 30 days following, or no later than May 15, 2026.
+If a club completes its project, for example, September 2, 2025, the club would have until October 2, 2025, to submit its final report.

 Clubs that receive retroactive FSIG grant funds for projects already completed do not need to submit a progress or completion report.
 The grant application submitted by the club serves as its completion report, assuming it submitted all of the grant application materials (receipts, photos, etc.).